-I'm Gina; a Long Island mom (to both a human and pup), wife (to the greatest man), and of course, photographer.
-I was born and raised in Long Island, so I guess you can call me your typical "New Yorker".
+I'm Gina; a Long Island mom (to both a human and fur-children), wife (to the greatest man), and of course, photographer.
+I was born and raised in (or on.
+However you want to word it!)
+Long Island, so I guess you can call me your typical "New Yorker".
 I curse a lot, yell while laughing, get a bit of road rage, love myself a good BEC sandwich, pizza/bagels are life, and my family/friends mean everything to me.
 I'm dead center on a scale of "girly-girl" to "tomboy".
 I enjoy makeup, hair, fashion, etc., but I'm also a lover of all things 90s; from punk music to grungy style (my son DJ is the "Blink-182" cake smash baby seen on my portfolio), and I am obsessed with being active, getting dirty and going on adventures!
 As a snowboarder, the mountains are my second home, and being spontaneous is how I like to live, but I also enjoy the lazy days filled with cuddling, movies, and LOTS of junk food.
 I would consider myself a professional Amazon shopper, and I'm pretty sure my husband would too.
 "Presents for Mommy" as my son calls it, are constantly being delivered 😆.
 Pre-mommy days, one of those "presents" happened to be a new camera!

 I always knew that I was meant to be in the creative field, so I orginally went to school for fashion design/merchandising.
 I really wanted to pursue that as a career, but I ended up getting a job at a law firm to have a steady paycheck.
 I worked there for about 3 years, but my co-workers, and myself knew that the 9-5 office job was not for me.
 I considered going back to school for Cosmetology since I have strong passion for makeup/hair, but after quitting the law firm, I ended up going back to my fashion roots and opening a customized purse company.
 During the purse making days, I purchased a "good" camera to take pictures of my creations, but quickly realized that having a good camera meant absolutely nothing if you didn't know what you were doing.
 I fully immersed myself in all things photography, striving to be decent.
 My love for the art of photography was rapidly growing, and I found myself choosing it over my purses daily.
 I felt torn between my new love for photography and my now lost passion for designing.
 I spoke to my husband, Derek, and expressed how I was feeling about the two.
 This incredible man comforted me and explained that my happiness was most important.
 He was the first (before myself) to believe that I could make a real career with photography instead.
 He held my hand through the crappy feeling of letting my purse company go, and starting this amazing journey as a professional photographer.
 He pushed me to follow my dreams and together we took a leap of faith to have me pursue photography fully.
 That was in 2012-2013, and we never looked back!
 I am forever grateful for his support, and now the trust/support of my amazing clients.